thedevdojo/static/README.md

 ]
 ```

-Now, you can loop through a collection in any page, layout, or include:
+Now, you can easily loop through this collection:

 ```
 <ForEach collection="menu">